filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 5. How will it integrate and perform with *Neuroglancer* (WebGL-based visualisation tool)?
 6. How does data pinning work?

 ### Milestone 1: Build on initial user-research with users (neuroscientists) - 2 weeks (30 August - 10 September)

 **Aim:**
-User research with target audience (Distributed Archives for Neurophysiology Data Integration (DANDI) lab researchers) to understand data needs.
+User research with target audience (Distributed Archives for Neurophysiology Data Integration (DANDI) affiliated lab researchers) to understand data needs.

 **Method:**
-In dept 1:1 interviews with DANDI members (n=5)
+In dept 1:1 interviews with DANDI affiliated members (n=5)

 **User research protocol:**
 - Obtain info about researcher (e.g. career level, experience with Web3 tools, etc) - these will be used to build user personas